-(3) The gross finance lease receivable is reduced as billed to customers and reclassified to accounts receivable until paid by customers
+(3) The gross finance lease receivable is reduced as billed to customers and reclassified to accounts receivable until paid by customers.

-(4) There were no unamortized initial direct costs as of March 31, 2024 and December 31, 2023.
-(5) The Company reclassified a reserve on leasing equipment to finance lease reserves.
+(4) There were no unamortized initial direct costs as of September 30, 2024 and December 31, 2023.
+(5) The Company reversed the finance lease reserve during the second quarter of 2024.

-(6) One major customer represented 93% of the Company's finance lease portfolio as of March 31, 2024 and December 31, 2023, respectively.
+(6) One major customer represented 93% of the Company's finance lease portfolio as of September 30, 2024 and December 31, 2023, respectively.
 No other customer represented more than 10% of the Company's finance lease portfolio in each of those periods.

-The Company's finance lease portfolio lessees are primarily large international shipping lines.
+The Company's finance lease portfolio customers are primarily large international shipping lines.
 In its estimate of expected credit losses, the Company evaluates the overall credit quality of its finance lease portfolio.
 The Company considers an account past due when a payment has not been received in accordance with the terms of the related lease agreement and maintains allowances, if necessary, for doubtful accounts.
 These allowances are based on, but not limited to, historical experience which includes stronger and weaker economic cycles, each lessee's payment history, management's current assessment of each lessee's financial condition, consideration of current economic conditions and reasonable market forecasts.

-Note 8-Debt
+Note 7-Debt